fbpx skip to Main Content

 Program Overview

 The Netherlands are a group of provinces located in north-western Europe.
-The region is below sea-level and is best known for its many canals, picturesque windmills, colorful flower fields, and an abundance of art, culture, and history.
-Open to all majors, the KIIS Netherlands 4-week program focuses on urban design and planning, and the associated areas of place branding, sustainability, environmental management, commercial and social responsibility, conceptions of the smart city, merchandising, economics, public health, engineering, and agricultural and hydrology practices identified with Dutch cities and places.
-The program will be based in the cities of Den Haag, Rotterdam, and Amsterdam.
+The region is below sea-level and is well known in the public imagination for its many canals, picturesque windmills, colorful flower fields, and an abundance of art, culture and history.
+It is equally renowned for its cutting-edge transportation network, design and merchandising, engineering and environmental practices, international criminal court, and global multicultural hotspot.
+Open to all majors, the two-week Summer 2024 KIIS Netherlands program focuses on Business (Marketing), Criminology and Criminal Justice, Legal Studies, Political Science and Global Cultural Intelligence (i.e. enhancing your skills to work and relate effectively with people across the world).
+The program will be based in the cities of Rotterdam and Amsterdam, including excursions to neighboring towns.

 Note: Studying abroad likely is more physically strenuous than you are used to at home.
 KIIS study abroad programs typically involve approx. 5-10 miles of walking (approx. 10,000-20,000 steps) or the like in a day, including the possibility of walking, hiking, and climbing stairs in heat and humidity, over elevations at higher altitudes, and over rocky terrain.
 See Health & Wellness for more information.